-- Click Clusters in the left-side navigation pane.
-On the Cluster List page, click Manage at the right of a cluster.
+- Under Swarm, click Clusters in the left-side navigation pane.
+In the cluster list, click Manage at the right of a cluster.

 - Download and save the TLS certificate.

-Configure a TLS certificate before using the preceding access address to access the Docker cluster.
+Configure a TLS certificate before you use the preceding access address to access the Docker cluster.